RiddleHe/UNet/README.md

 ## Performance

-- Trained for 5 epochs on a A100 GPU, decreasing the loss to 0.3909 and increase the accuracy to 0.8852.
+- Trained for 5 epochs on a A100 GPU on 1060 images, decreasing the loss to 0.3909 and increase the accuracy to 0.8852.